mnlipp/osgi-getting-started/SimplestBundle.md

 I don't know if what we're going to build here is really the "simplest" possible bundle.
 But it is definitely very simple.

 Create a new Java project (yes, just Java, nothing fancy required here) or use the [existing sample project](https://github.com/mnlipp/osgi-getting-started/tree/master/SimplestBundle) and import it in Eclipse.
-Then create a class that represents the component.
+Then create a class that represents the component in our bundle.
 Here's the class from the sample project:

 ```java
 package io.github.mnl.osgiGettingStarted.simplestBundle;